joonassandell/rebirth-wordpress-project/PROJECT.md

 ---

-You may learn more about the project structure in [Rebirth — WordPress Development Environment](https://github.com/joonasy/rebirth-wordpress-dev)
+You may learn more about the project and issues in [Rebirth — WordPress Development Environment](https://github.com/joonasy/rebirth-wordpress-dev)